IonicaBizau/ionicabizau.net/content/pages/faq.md

 ## What operating system are you using?

 I've been using Linux distributions since the end of 2012.
-At present, I'm using Ubuntu 14.10 with Unity desktop, as it fits perfectly with my needs.
+I use different *nix systems on my various machines:

+ - Ubuntu 16.04, Unity desktop on my notebook
+ - Ubuntu Server 16.04, openbox on my desktop machine
+ - Ubuntu Mate 16.04 on my Raspberry Pi 2, and
+ - macOS on my MacBook

 [ElementaryOS][1] is another Linux distribution (Ubuntu-based) that I like and have used in the past.